Interacting Particle Systems for Fast Linear Quadratic RL: Numerical experiments and comparisons

-For this study, a three dimensional discrete-time system from \cite{zhang-2021-neurips} is considered.
+\textbf{Policy optimization:} For this study, a three dimensional discrete-time system from \cite{zhang-2021-neurips} is considered.
 For this model, comparisons are made with the following: (i) Finite-horizon LEQG in \cite{zhang-2021-neurips}, denoted [Z21]; and (ii) Average cost LQG in \cite{krauth-2019}, denoted [K19].
-See Appendix \ref{app:numcomp} for additional information on the optimal control problem and the simulation parameters.

-Comparison is for the relative error for the optimal value and the optimal gain.
-These are as follows:
+Comparison is done for relative error in approximation of the optimal gain (with respect to the optimal gain) and relative error in the cost incurred by the control (with respect to the optimal cost) given by the algorithm.
+Figure \ref{fig:comparison} depicts the numerically computed relationship between the relative error and the computational time.